A pre-application meeting is an opportunity for you to discuss your proposed project with Council staff.

 Pre-application meetings for Partnership Approvals case-managed projects are arranged and coordinated by the case manager.

-When you wish to make a series of applications for building consent for stages of the proposed building work to a building, there is a requirement that the proposed staging is discussed with Council before an application for the first stage is lodged.
+When you wish to make a series of applications for building consent for stages of the proposed building work to a building, there is a requirement that the proposed staging is approved by Council before an application for the first stage is lodged.
 This will ensure better quality applications that will allow more efficient processing of these applications.

 This is best achieved by arranging a pre-application meeting so details can be discussed and confirmed from the start to determine how the building work can be effectively staged.